-But don't be afraid to truly mourn the loss.
 All of our losses matter to God, whether they are big or small.
 I mourned the loss of having an ideal pregnancy when I was pregnant with my twins (it was definitely NOT ideal).
 I mourned the loss of not having a breastfeeding journey with my twins like I did with my firstborn.
-I mourned the loss of our dog when she passed, of my children growing out of newborn clothes into bigger onesies, and the loss of my friendships when we moved across the country.
+I mourned the loss of our dog when she passed, of my children growing out of newborn clothes into bigger ones, and the loss of my friendships when we moved across the country.

-So bring it to God when you're sad because you move from one home to another, even if the new home is bigger and better; but it doesn't contain the memories of your old one.
+So bring it to God when you're sad.
+Mourn when you move from one home to another, even if the new home is bigger and better; it doesn't contain the memories of your old one.
 Mourn the loss of loved ones when they pass on.
-Mourn the loss of your favorite boots, or favorite jacket when it's time to put it in the grave (trash).
+Mourn the loss of your favorite boots or favorite jacket when it's time to put it in the grave (trash).
 Mourn the loss of pets when it's their time.
 Mourn the loss of divorce, broken friendships, miscarriages and an empty womb.
 God cares about all of it.
 (1 Peter 5:7)

 I pray that as you read this, you are encouraged.
 I pray that you find comfort in knowing that your brothers and sisters in Christ also go through similar trials and suffering, and they come out on the other end.
 There is an end to the the valley, but you have to walk through it to get there.
 On the other side you will find peace, joy, gladness.
 And you will be blessed.
 You will be oh, so blessed.
 James says, "Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance."
 (James 1:2-3)